[Republished with permission from @clairerobbie]

-The more Emma learned the deeper she found herself down a tricky little rabbit hole that eventually birthed her very own line of clean beauty products.
+The more Emma learned the deeper she found herself down a tricky little rabbit hole that eventually birthed her very own line of natural, safe beauty products.

 It’s not unusual to see people in the supermarkets reading food packets labels.
 We’ve learned that a lengthy ingredient list with long, chemically sounding words, with ‘x’s’ ‘poly’s or ‘phates’ don’t occur naturally in the food chain; nor does Mother Nature produce Red #2 or Yellow #6.
 We’re becoming more and more educated around ingredients because we’ve been paying attention to the hype and the irrefutable proof that nature is where it’s at when we’re talking about maximising our health and wellbeing.